 How long does it take for a blood test to come back?
 The exact time period can vary by testing facility and other factors in how it was processed.

-The only way to know if the BAC test results can possibly be suppressed with any errors in how the blood was collected or processed, is by having the arrest details reviewed first.
+The only way to know if the BAC test results can possibly be suppressed with any errors in how the blood was collected or processed, is by having the arrest specifics reviewed first.
 You can then use any discoveries made by the local attorney nearest your location at your next court date.

 1. Complications Surrounding Blood Testing for DUI and the Prosecution